-This section explains all your covered services as a member of Kaiser Permanente.
-Your covered services are free if they are medically necessary.
-Care is medically necessary if it is reasonable and necessary to protect life, keeps you from becoming seriously ill or disabled, or reduces pain through a diagnosis or treatment of disease, illness or injury.
+This section explains all of your covered services as a member of Kaiser Permanente.
+Your covered services are free if they are medically necessary and provided by an innetwork provider.
+We may cover medically necessary services from an out-of-network provider in some cases.
+You must ask us for pre-approval if the out-of-network care is not for sensitive services or emergency or urgent care services.
+Care is medically necessary if it is reasonable and necessary to protect life, keeps you from becoming seriously ill or disabled, or reduces pain through the diagnosis or treatment of disease, illness or injury.